liangyuR/jaka_ros2/jaka_ros2_documentation.md

 ### Scope

 #### JAKA Robot Models
-The current release of the **JAKA ROS 2 package** officially supports the following cobot models: `JAKA Zu 3`, `JAKA Zu 7`, `JAKA Zu 12`, `JAKA A 12`, `JAKA S 5`, and `JAKA MiniCobo`.
+The current release of the **JAKA ROS 2 package** supports all officially available JAKA 6-DOF cobot models, including the `JAKA A series`, `JAKA C series`, `JAKA Pro series`, `JAKA S series`, `JAKA Zu series`, and `JAKA MiniCobo`.
 All configuration files, drivers, and tutorials in this manual are designed for these models.

 #### Software Features Within Scope:
 - **MoveIt Integration**: Motion planning and execution, including collision checking, kinematics, and trajectory generation.
 - **RViz Visualization and Simulation**:
   - Real-time visualization of robot models, joint states, and planned trajectories.
   - Although RViz is primarily a visualization tool, the package provides a basic **simulation-like environment** to preview planned motions and interact with the robot’s states.
+- **Gazebo Simulation Environment:** Full dynamic simulation of robots, including physics interactions and real-world dynamics.
+Gazebo is ideal for testing control algorithms and the dynamic response of the robot in a realistic simulated environment.
 - **Control Driver Interface**: A ROS 2 driver node for sending commands to the robot’s controller and receiving feedback on its state.

-#### Out-of-Scope Features:
-- This manual **does not cover** setting up or running JAKA robots in **Gazebo** or any other **3D physics simulation environment**.

 ## 1.3.
 JAKA ROS2 Package Structure

-The two flowcharts below illustrate the package structure for JAKA ROS1 and JAKA ROS2 packages, respectively.
+The two flowcharts below illustrate the package structure for **JAKA ROS1** and **JAKA ROS2** packages, respectively.

 <figure id="figure-1-1">
   <img src="images/Figure 1-1: JAKA_ROS1_Package_Structure.png" alt="JAKA ROS1 Package Structure">